openweathermap/deker/docs/deker/fine_tuning.rst

    * ``xarray.DataArray`` from a ``Subset`` or a ``VSubset``

 By default Deker is limited to your **total virtual memory size** (i.e. total amount of RAM plus swap size).
 For example, you have 16 GB of RAM and 2 GB of swap.
-Thus, Deker is limited to 18 Gb of memory by default.
-But usually a machine is already using some parts of these memoriy for other processes.
+Thus, Deker is limited to 18 GB of memory by default.
+But usually a machine is already using some parts of these memory for other processes.
 So your current available free memory is always lower than the total one.

 Deker compares its limits with your current available free memory (RAM + swap) and chooses the